sandrobarna/ml_playground/cnn_vae/README.md

 # Experimenting with Simple CNN Variational Auto-Encoders

-This repo contains single notebook containing code for training and playing with simple Convolutional Variational Auto-Encoders.
+This repo contains single notebook containing code for training and playing with simple Convolutional Variational Auto-Encoders using PyTorch and Fastai libraries.

-Experiments are done on face-aligned and face-cropped MS Celebrity face dataset.
+Experiments are done on face-aligned and face-cropped MS Celebrity face dataset (~200K images).

-VGG16 is used for perceptual loss and transposed convolution as well as subpixel convolution (pixel shuffle) can be tried out for training.
+VGG16 is used for perceptual loss and transposed convolution as well as subpixel convolution (pixel shuffle) can be tried out for upscaling layers.

 References:<br />
 https://arxiv.org/abs/1312.6114<br />